ArduPilot/ardupilot_wiki/copter/source/docs/autotrim.rst

 1. Find a wind free environment with sufficient space to fly your copter without crashing into something

-2. Put the vehicle in Stabilize or AltHold mode
+2. Put the vehicle in Stabilize mode

 3. Hold throttle down and rudder right for 15seconds or until you see the small red, blue and yellow leds flash in a cyclic pattern